hfinkel/lfort/docs/LanguageExtensions.rst

   This declaration is never available on this platform.

 message=\ *string-literal*
-  Additional message text that Clang will provide when emitting a warning or error about use of a deprecated or obsoleted declaration.
+  Additional message text that LFort will provide when emitting a warning or error about use of a deprecated or obsoleted declaration.
 Useful to direct users to replacement APIs.